Xbox Series S release date revealed in world premiere trailer

 (Pocket-lint) - Following several recent leaks about its next-generation console, Microsoft has announced the Xbox Series S will launch in November.

 Keep in mind many new Xbox games tend to push the 100GB mark, so the 512GB base storage amount on offer with the Xbox Series S could be a bit disappointing for some.
-Since Microsoft isn’t offering a disc drive in the Xbox Series S, one can hope storage expansion will be supported.
+Luckily expansion should be supported.

 Previously spoken about under the codename Lockheart, the Xbox Series S will be a digital-only, next-generation machine.
 It will offer a trimmed back experience in comparison to the Xbox Series X but will still feature advanced gaming tech and while still being the more affordable option.